jasonyux/LocalRQA/docs/modules/serving/human_eval.rst

    The server will be launched at port 7861 by default.

 #.
 You are all set!
-Once a user completed all the evaluations and click "Submit", these annotated data will be automatically saved under `logs/YY-MM-DD-HH-mm-annotations.jsonl`.
+Once a user completes all the 50 evaluations and clicks "Submit", these annotated data will be automatically saved under ``logs/YY-MM-DD-HH-mm-annotations.jsonl``.